-• Absolute: Compares the values directly with the thresholds at the end of the sampling interval.
+• Absolute: Compares the values directly with the thresholds

+at the end of the sampling interval.

-• Delta: Subtracts the last sampled value from the current value.
-The difference in the values is compared to the alarm.
+Delta: Subtracts the last sampled value from the current value.
+The difference in the values is compared to the threshold.

-Rising Threshold: Enter the rising counter value that triggers the Rising Threshold triggered if the sampled value is larger than the Rising alarm.
+Rising Threshold: Enter the rising counter value that triggers the Rising Threshold alarm.

-Rising Event: Select the index of the corresponding event which will be triggered if the sampled value is lower than the Falling
+Rising Event: Select the index of the corresponding event which will be triggered if the sampled value is larger than the Rising alarm.